OpenSourceEconomics/econ-project-templates/docs/source/faq.rst

 When cookiecutter exits with an error
 -------------------------------------

-If cookiecutter breaks off, you will get a lengthy error message.
+If cookiecutter fails, you will get a lengthy error message.
 It is important that you work through this and try to understand the error (the language used might seem funny, but it is precise...).

 Then type: